 What Is Glaucoma?

 Glaucoma is a disease of the eye that causes damage to the optic nerve.
 If left untreated, the disease can destroy the optic nerve, leading to loss of vision.
 Severe glaucoma without treatment can result in blindness..
 Glaucoma usually involves the buildup of excessive fluid pressure within the eye.
-Most persons who have glaucoma are above the age of 65, although glaucoma can occur at any age.
-If other persons in the family have glaucoma, the risk of developing glaucoma increases.
+Most people who have glaucoma are above the age of 65, although glaucoma can occur at any age.
+If other people in the family have glaucoma, the risk of developing glaucoma increases.

 How Is Glaucoma Detected?